FTSOv2 Data Provider

 Each data provider in the FTSOv2 system must set up and register the following five accounts:

-• Delegation.
-Account to which community should delegate funds (using WNat contract) to increase the vote power of the voter (identity/entity) - and also to later get the rewards.
+contract) to increase the vote power of the voter (identity/entity) - and also to later get the rewards.

 Accounts need to be funded for gas fees.
-The delegation account is used of establishing voter power, which can be achieved by wrapping funds directly or by delegation from other accounts.
+The delegation account is used for establishing voter power, which can be achieved by wrapping funds directly or by delegation from other accounts.
 Wrapping can be done via:

 The protocol operation uses normalized weights, and the delegation account should have at least 150 Wrapped Native Tokens to obtain a non-zero vote power.